rlipperts/frog-of-the-week/README.md

 # Frog of the week discord bot
 _Discord bot to choose a random frog and display information about it once every week.
-Text is in german as this is based on a german meme._
+Information is german as this is based on a german meme._

 ## installation
 There are no PyPI releases.
 Neither are they planned.